rerun-io/rerun/rerun_py/USAGE.md

 # Log some data to the image spaces of the first camera:
 rerun.log_image("3d/camera/#0/image", …)
-rerun.log_rect("3d/camera/#0/image/bbox", …)
+rerun.log_rect("3d/camera/#0/image/detection", …)
 ```

 Rerun will from this understand out how the `3d` space and the two image spaces (`3d/camera/#0/image` and `3d/camera/#1/image`) relate to each other, allowing you to explore their relationship in the Rerun Viewer.
+In the 3D view you will see the two cameras show up with their respective camera frustums (based on the intrinsics).
+If you hover your mouse in one of the image spaces, a corresponding ray will be shot through the 3D space.

+Note that none of the names in the path are special.

 ## Timeless data